ooni/spec/nettests/ts-039-echcheck.md

 # Test description

 Before performing the test, this experiment will resolve the given target URL and establish a TCP connection.
-It will then attempt two TLS handshakes - one with an ECH extension, and another control handshake without an ECH extension present.
+It will then attempt three TLS handshakes - one with an ECH extension and the `public_name` (see: [ECH spec](https://datatracker.ietf.org/doc/html/draft-ietf-tls-esni-22#section-6.1-6)) of the `echconfig` for the domain in the OuterClientHello, secondly ECH with a different `public_name` than that advertised in the `public_name` field, finally a control handshake without an ECH extension present.

+The SNI used inside of the OuterClientHello can be distinguished by looking at the value of `outer_client_hello`.

 This experiment does not actually encrypt the Client Hello, but instead attempts a GREASE’d (Generate Random Extensions And Sustain Extensibility) ECH